codess-aus/DP-200/README.md

 Only the same user within the same session is guaranteed to read the same value within a single session.
 This is because the data has not yet replicated.

+File permissions consist of three digits: Owner (The user who created the item automatically becomes an Owner), Owner Group, and Everyone Else.
+In Azure Data Lake Storage Gen2, the Owner Group is inherited from the parent folder.

+Azure Data Lake Storage Gen2 supports settings ACLs in the POSIX-compatible format, which assigns the following numbers to the different permission combinations:

+* Read Only: 4
+* Write Only: 2
+* Execute Only: 1
+* No Access: O
+* read + write: 4 + 2 = 6
+* Read + Execute: 4 + 1 = 5

+The 640 permission set to the text file created by Kerry can be translated as:
+• Owner (Kerry): Read + Write (6)
+• Owner Group (Finance, which includes David): Read Only (4)
+• Everyone Else (Alan): No Access (O)